t113370203-create/Final-Individual-Project/outputs/summary/final_summary.md

 2. Average BMI Percentile by Exercise Days
 3. Mean BMI Percentile by Exercise Days

-## Summary
+## Extended Analysis

+Gender was included as an additional variable to further explore BMI percentile differences among adolescents.

+A boxplot comparing BMI percentile across exercise-day categories showed that male students generally had slightly higher BMI percentile values than female students.

-This study examined the relationship between physical activity and BMI percentile among adolescents using YRBS 2007 data.
+These findings suggest that gender may influence BMI percentile and should be considered when examining the relationship between physical activity and BMI percentile.

-The primary analysis investigated whether exercise frequency was associated with BMI percentile through correlation and regression analyses.